-\downarrow \downarrow Scenario 1 Scenario 2 Scenario 3 No additional 'clues' pointing to the primary site are obtained Inconclusive results, but pointing towards a 'highly suspected' diagnosis which drives treatment Definite diagnosis is made Outcome: ALR diagnosis remains primary unknown Outcome: ALR diagnosis remains primary unknown as per CCO's discussion with Provincial Heads for SYS and RAD treatment Outcome: ALR diagnosis will be updated to reflect test result findings.
-A new primary is NOT to be entered.
+\checkmark \checkmark \checkmark

+Scenario 1 Scenario 2 Scenario 3 Commented [DJ1]: Updated Primary Unknown guidance

+No additional 'clues' pointing to Inconclusive results, but Definite diagnosis is made from Systemic Treatment and Radiation Treatment Programs

+the primary site are obtained pointing towards a "highly Formatted: Font color: Auto

+suspected" diagnosis which

+drives treatmentInconclusive

+results, but pointing towards a

+'highly suspected' diagnosis

+which drives treatment

+Outcome: ALR diagnosis Outcome: ALR diagnosis should Outcome: ALR diagnosis will be Formatted: Font color: Auto

+remains primary unknown be updated to the "highly updated to reflect test result

+suspected diagnosis" as per findings.
+A new primary is NOT

+OH's discussion with Provincial to be entered.

+Heads for SYS and RAD

+treatment programs Outcome:

+ALR diagnosis remains primary

+unknown as per CCO's

+discussion with Provincial Heads

+for SYS and RAD treatment